 \end{maintheorem}

 We prove Theorem \ref{theoremC} in Section \ref{sectionprooftheoremC}.
-In the proof we use the definition of SRB-like (or physical-like) measures defined in \cite{CE3} and take the main steps of the argument from \cite{CE3}, \cite{C}.
-For a seek of completeness, we include in this paper Definition \ref{definitionobservable} of the SRB-like measures.
-They are generalizations of the SRB measures, of the observable measures defined in \cite{keller}, and of the statistical asymptotic measures of \cite{todd}.
-In the proof of Theorem \ref{theoremC}, we revisit, reproduce or adapt some of the arguments in \cite{CE3}, \cite{C}, in particular those showing the existence and optimality of the SRB-like measures.
+In the proof we use the SRB-like measures, defined in \cite{CE3}, which we restate in Definition \ref{definitionobservable}.
+In Section \ref{sectionprooftheoremC} we also prove the converse of part (d) of Theorem \ref{theoremC}.
+In fact, we show that the minimal compact support of all the measures $\mu$ in the weak$^*$-compact set of SRB-like measures, is a minimal $\alpha$-obs. statistical attractor for some $0 < \alpha \leq 1$ (see Theorem \ref{CorollaryH}).

-Theorem \ref{theoremC} implies that for all $0<\alpha\leq 1$, any $\alpha$-observable statistical attractor $K$ is provided with a minimal weak$^*$-compact subset ${\mathcal O}_f(K)$ of probability measures that has two remarkable properties:
+Theorem \ref{theoremC} states that for all $0<\alpha\leq 1$, any $\alpha$-observable statistical attractor $K$ is provided with a minimal weak$^*$-compact subset ${\mathcal O}_f(K)$ of probability measures with two remarkable properties:

-(1) It is set of $f$-invariant measures which have, in relation with the attractor $K$, the same \lq \lq physical\rq\rq \ role as physical measures have, when they exist, in relation to the ergodic attractors.
-In fact, after the statement (a) of Theorem \ref{theoremC}, the invariant measures in ${\mathcal O}_f$ completely describe the asymptotic statistics of Lebesgue-almost all the orbits attracted by $K$.
+(1) It is a set of $f$-invariant measures which has, with respect to the attractor $K$, a \lq \lq physical\rq\rq \ role as SRB measures have, when they exist, with respect to the ergodic attractors.
+In fact, after the statement (a) of Theorem \ref{theoremC}, the invariant measures in ${\mathcal O}_f$ completely describe the asymptotic statistics of the time series for Lebesgue-almost all the orbits attracted by $K$.

-(2) It is the optimal set of probability measures that completely describes the asymptotic statistics, as stated in part (b) of Theorem \ref{theoremC}.
-Therefore, the statistical attractors are the optimal choice, among the compact invariant sets in the ambient manifold $M$, if one aims to describe completely the asymptotic statistics of Lebesgue almost all the orbits in their basins.
+(2) It is the minimal compact set of probability measures that completely describes the asymptotic statistics, as part (b) of Theorem \ref{theoremC} states.
+Therefore, the statistical attractors are the optimal choice, among the compact invariant sets in the ambient manifold $M$, if one aims to describe the Lebesgue-full asymptotic statistics of the system.

-In the following Theorem \ref{TheoremD}, we state the existence of a decomposition of the space, up to a zero-Lebesgue subset, into a finite family of sets, each one contained in the basin of attraction of a statistical attractor satisfying a relative minimality condition.
-Thus, after Theorem \ref{theoremC}, this result implies the existence of probabilistically spacial descriptions of the asymptotic dynamical statistics, for Lebesgue almost all initial states. \begin{maintheorem} \textsc{(Finite decomposition into statistical attractors)}
+The following Theorem \ref{TheoremD} states the existence and finitude of a decomposition of the space, up to a zero-Lebesgue subset, into a family of sets, each one contained in the basin of attraction of a statistical attractor satisfying a minimally observable condition.